Strange but true:

 So what about the several dozen people who said a shot also came from in front of JFK’s car?
 Were they mistaken?
 Or could they have been right too?

 The issue is well documented.
-Some JFK authors say as many 51 earwitnesses said they thought one or more shots came from in front of the motorcade.
-Even John McAdams, a die-hard anti-conspiracy theorist, agrees that at least 33 witnesses spoke of hearing a gun shot from in front of the motorcade.
+Stewart Galanor says 52 earwitnesses said they thought one or more shots came from in front of the motorcade.
+Richard Charnin says 88 witnesses heard a knoll shot.
+Even John McAdams, a die-hard anti-conspiracy theorist, agrees that at least 33 witnesses spoke of hearing a gunshot from in front of the motorcade.

 The area was searched by police within minutes of JFK’s assassination.
-No gunmen were found.
+No gunman was found.

 Corroborating earwitness testimony